-Wild roses can be climbers, or stand alone shrubs.
+Wild roses can be climbers, or stand alone shrubs as with their cultivated relatives.
 Wild roses are sometimes called ‘dog roses’ but this name actually refers to the climbing wild rose, Rosa canina.
-In fact, the term ‘wild rose’ includes and wild member of the genus Rosa (for example Rosa acicularis, Rosa woodsii, Rosa arkansana, Rosa virginiana).
+However, the term ‘wild rose’ also includes other roses, for example Rosa acicularis, Rosa woodsii, Rosa arkansana, Rosa virginiana.

-Rosa rugosa can be purchased as a garden shrub, and is is one of my favourite flowering garden shrubs for bees.
-It's a wonderfully decorative bush: it has a fairly long flowering period, the fragrance is absolutely divine, and even the rose hips are wonderfully decorative: like large, red balls which have been slightly squashed!
+Rosa rugosa is one of my favourite flowering garden shrubs for bees.
+I love both the pink and white varieties available.
+It's a wonderfully decorative bush, and it has a fairly long flowering period.
+The fragrance from the flowers is absolutely divine, and even the rose hips are a wonderful sight: they look like large, glossy red balls that have been slightly squashed!
 The prickly stems make them an excellent protective boundary shrub too.